GSA/digitalgov.gov/content/post/2015-06-19-real-internationalization-isnt-just-geographic-its-linguistic.md

 date: 2015-06-19 11:00:33 -0400
-title: 'Real Internationalization Isn&rsquo;t Just Geographic\: It’sLinguistic'
+title: 'Real Internationalization Isn&rsquo;t Just Geographic\: It’s Linguistic'
 summary: 'Twenty years ago, the chances of watching an NBA game with commentary in a language other than English were small.
 Today, the NBA transmits games in 47 languages to 215 countries across the world.
 This is a perfect example of how organizations have evolved over time to meet the demands of their audiences.
 Evidence like'
 authors: [lmartinez, jessica-milcetich, victoria-wales, edgardo-morales]
 categories: